How Courses Work - main page

-Eq Management courses = 12 Yrs (less if sharing).
+Eq Management courses = 12 Yrs with parental/responsible adult supervision – 10 if home schooled.
 We currently have students from 10 – 68.
 Home schooled students are especially welcomed.

-Specialist courses and Intermediate Diploma programmes = 16 Yrs – or younger if home educated with parental suport.
+Specialist courses and Intermediate Diploma programmes = 16 Yrs – or younger if home educated with parental support.

 Students may be UK or overseas based, but must be English speaking & writing to a reasonable standard.